Daniele-Tentoni/linux_scripts/configurations/disable_ethernet.md

 # Disable Ethernet
-From system76 Pop_Os!
-Battery Improvements article.
+From System76 Pop_Os!
+[Battery Improvements article](https://support.system76.com/articles/battery/#disable-ethernet).

 Use this script to disable ethernet.
 Doing it let you save more energy to do things you love.
 ## Disable ethernet by default